Medi Cal and Denti Cal not accepted

-Welcome Bakersfield, CA, to McCullough Dental!
+Welcome to McCullough Dental, Bakersfield!
 We’re so excited to have you as part of our dental family.
-If you’re looking for a family dentist you can trust, you’ve come to the right place.
-Our general dentistry services are performed with care and a compassionate understanding of the patient’s situation.
+If you’re looking for a family dentist you can trust, you’ve come to the right place!
+Our general dentistry services are performed with care and compassion.

 For anyone who needs a little more reassurance than a caring team and an office that feels like home, we offer sedation dentistry.
 We have different options, depending on the severity of your dental anxiety, but all can help you feel more comfortable in the chair and during a procedure.

 Do yourself a favor, set an appointment with McCullough Dental in Bakersfield right now, and avoid painful, interfering dental problems in the future.
 We’ll take good care of the whole family, making time for each patient to give them the attention and care they deserve.Book Online

 I have been going here for some time now, and I can say Dr. McCullough and his team truly care about their patients like family.
 Also, they offer a lot of different services, and have helped me maintain and improve my dental health drastically!
 Highly recommend them for your general dentistry needs. – Dirk D.

 Plaque is a mixture of bacteria, food residue, and saliva that sticks to your teeth and wears away the enamel.
 When plaque hardens, it becomes tartar, which can be difficult to remove, and therefore more damaging to your teeth.
 Plaque and tartar services can remove harmful bacteria so they can’t wear down your teeth.
 This process can prevent:

 You can prevent plaque and tartar buildup by daily brushing and flossing at home, but you’ll still need regular cleaning appointments too.